Rusack Coastal Studies Fellowships

 Eligibility.
 First-years, sophomores, and juniors may apply.
 Current seniors are ineligible.

-When you submit your phase one online application, your mentor will receive an e-mail explaining how to upload your letter of support by the phase two deadline, and you will receive a confirmation email.
+When you submit your phase one online application, your mentor will receive an e-mail explaining how to submit a letter of support by the phase two deadline, and you will receive a confirmation email with a link to your phase two application.
 The phase one deadline pertains to student applicants only; the letter of support from your faculty mentor is due by the phase two deadline.
 If you have any problems or questions, please contact Corey Colwill.

 If you are even considering applying for an institutional fellowship, you are encouraged to submit a phase one application.
 You can withdraw from the process by contacting Corey Colwill and your faculty mentor.
 There is no need to complete a phase two application if you are no longer interested in being considered for an institutional research fellowhsip.